Duke-Translational-Bioinformatics/duke-data-service/api_design/DDS-1182-nonchucked_upload_api_design.md

 #### Proposal

-Add a `non_chunked` boolean attribute to the `POST /projects/{id}/uploads` endpoint.
+Add a `chunked` boolean attribute to the `POST /projects/{id}/uploads` endpoint.
-When `non_chunked` is true, the returned payload will include a signed url for uploading data.
+When `chunked` is false, the returned payload will include a signed url for uploading data.

-For uploads created with a truthy `non_chunked` attribute, the payload for the `GET /uploads/{id}` endpoint will include a signed url for uploading data.
+For uploads created with a false `chunked` attribute, the payload for the `GET /uploads/{id}` endpoint will include a signed url for uploading data.

 When the client is finished uploading data, the `PUT /uploads/{id}/complete`